A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Introduction

 \end{itemize}

 Even though the basic asymptotic properties of the tests based on geometric graphs and those based on data-depth are quite similar, their algorithmic complexities are very different.

 \begin{itemize}

 \item Tests based on geometric graphs such as the MST, the $K$-NN graph, and the CM-test can be computed in polynomial time with respect to both the number of data points $N$ and the dimension $d$.
-For instance, the MST and the $K$-NN graph of a set of $N$ points in $\R^d$ can be computed easily in $O(dN^2)$ time, and the NBM matching can be computed in $O(N^3)$ time \cite{comboptbook}.
+For instance, the MST and the $K$-NN graph of a set of $N$ points in $\R^d$ can be computed easily in $O(dN^2)$ time, and the NBM matching can be computed in $O(dN^3)$ time \cite{comboptbook}.

-\item On the other hand, depth-based tests are generally difficult to compute when the dimension is large because the computation time is polynomial in $N$ but exponential in $d$ (with the exception of Mahalanobis depth \eqref{mahalanobis}, which is easy to compute but gives rise to non-robust procedures because it involves the sample mean and covariance matrix).
-In fact, computing the Tukey depth of set of $N$ points in $\R^d$ is NP-hard if both $N$ and $d$ are parts of the input \cite{jp}, and it is even hard to approximate \cite{akhd}.
+\item On the other hand, depth-based tests are generally difficult to compute when the dimension is large because the computation time is polynomial in $N$ but exponential in $d$.
+In fact, computing the Tukey depth of a set of $N$ points in $\R^d$ is NP-hard if both $N$ and $d$ are parts of the input \cite{jp}, and it is even hard to approximate \cite{akhd}.
 For more details on algorithms to compute various depth functions, refer to the recent survey of Rousseeuw and Hubert \cite{depthsurvey} and the references therein.

 \end{itemize}